Schweinsbraten at Gasthaus Fiedler

 Beer of course plays an important role, or even the most important role for many people.
 This is evident from the fact that many taverns are owned by a major Bavarian brewery or are at least affiliated to one through a lease agreement.
 As a result, you can normally tell which brand of beer is served from the name of the Wirtshaus.

 For example, the Augustiner brewery is represented by Augustiner am Dom, Augustiner am Platzl and Augustiner Klosterwirt in the old town.
-The brewery’s main location Zum Augustiner at Neuhauserstrasse 27 in the pedestrian zone was home to the brewery itself until 1885.
+The brewery’s main location Stammhaus Zum Augustiner at Neuhauserstrasse 27 in the pedestrian zone was home to the brewery itself until 1885.
 Nowadays, visitors to the establishment can experience an authentic city tavern in the carefully maintained art nouveau building.
 At Alte Hackerhaus on Sendlinger Strasse and Der Pschorr on Viktualienmarkt, you'll enjoy Hacker-Pschorr beer straight from the tap.
 By the way, The Pschorr is particularly proud to serve meat from the Murnau-Werdenfels cattle breed – one of the most original and oldest breeds in Bavaria.

 Next up, we have Paulaner, another world-famous Munich brewery and the operator of Paulaner im Tal in the city centre.
 Paulaner beer is brewed even locally in the Paulaner am Nockherberg, where everything revolves around the art of brewing and two imposing copper kettles can be found in the completely renovated restaurant.
 The Spaten brewery gave its name to Spatenhaus an der Oper on Max-Joseph-Platz, where opera enthusiasts can enjoy a quick snack either before or after the performance.